SkipTheDishes

 My Role

-UX Designer (multi-hat mode): interaction design, research, visual/UI, prototyping, and establishing early design standards across customer, courier, and partner-facing tools.
+UX Designer in “multi-hat mode”: research, interaction design, UI, prototyping, front-end development, and building early design standards across courier, restaurant, and customer-facing tools.

 Mapping and Fixing the Courier Workflow